 3. How do you incorporate ESG considerations into the portfolios?

-ESG has been part of the DNA of this strategy for decades.
+Our ESG approach has evolved over time from an implicit risk management and good governance approach to a systematic ESG integration process.
 Our research analysts ask ESG-related questions when they meet company management and assess ESG factors inside and out.
 When we launched our REI ETFs we recognised the importance of building an ESG profile within the portfolio construction, and have therefore looked to focus our research on three key elements.
 First is exclusions, where we look to reduce the investable universe by not investing in common controversial sectors.
-Second is ESG integration, which comes from our fundamental research team, who assess companies based on 40 ESG-related questions before incorporating their findings into our long-term earnings forecasts.
+Second is our fundamental research, which assess companies based on 40 ESGrelated questions before incorporating their findings into our long-term earnings forecasts.
 The final element is engagement with the companies that we invest in, which provides the opportunity to sit at the table with company management to discuss ESG issues, while retaining the ability to divest – in part or in full – if no improvement is made.
 I really think this active investment stewardship approach can give us an edge over passive strategies.
 The combination of these three steps means that all our REI ETFs are categorised as Article 8 under the SFDR classification.

 4. Since the JPM Research Enhanced Index Equity (ESG) ETFs are UCITS ETFs, their portfolios are fully disclosed.
 Can you give us an ESG example from the portfolio that brings the process to life?